dmccreary/graph-systems-thinking/docs/glossary.md

 * Denormalized data is easier to load into relational databases
 * Denormalized data may be more difficult to query

+#### Digital Twin
+A representation of a real-world item in a virtual world.
+EKGs are a way to model real-world components that interact with each other.

 #### Dynamics
-The change of system interconnections over time.
+The change of component stocks and system interconnections over time.

 #### Dynamic Equilibrium
 The stage in the evolution of a system where the flows between system components reaches a balancing point.